 Making things says who we are.

 Through making we express our individuality.
 We give shape to our emotions, our feelings about the world and each other.
 We make our thoughts and ideas a reality.
 Seeing what we have made shows us who we are.
 It helps us to know ourselves better.

 Making things takes us places.

-And making also takes you, and connects you to your family, your community and your world.
-You can make a difference for all the people you see and spend time with, and in all the places you go.
-Think about it.
+Think about all the ways making connects you to your family, your community, the world.
+Imagine all the ways you can make a difference through making.
+Even small things make a difference.
 When you smile, does someone smile back?
 When you pick up a piece of trash off the sidewalk, who and how are you helping?
-What are all the ways you can make the world a better place?
+Something small can make a big difference in making our world a better place.

 Suggested Reading List

 - What to Do with A Box by Jane Yolen

 - Flight of the Honeybee by Raymond Huber

 - The Librarian of Basra by Jeanette Winter

 - The Most Magnificent Thing by Ashley Spire